-There isn’t really all that much innovative about the Brave browser itself except for the Brave Payments system that rewards the websites users are willing to pay for.
+There isn’t really all that much innovation in the Brave browser itself except for the Brave Payments system that rewards the websites users are willing to pay for.
 I believe Brave Software made a big mistake when they choose to build a browser rather than an extension, and here is why.

 The new Brave web browser (beta) is trying to revolutionize how websites are monetized by combining advertisement blocking/replacement technology and user-contributed subsidies to websites.
 Brave Software is signing on users to make volunteer contributions without prior approval by web publishers who can opt-in to receiving funds from Brave — or not.